tfmortie/setvaluedprediction/README.md

 svp_preds_hr = hier_r.predict_set(tensor_x_te, params)
 ```

-### Set-valued prediction with predefined hierarchies
+### Hierarchical models with predefined hierarchies

-In case you want to work with predefined hierarchies, make sure that the labels are encoded in the following way:
+In case you want to work with predefined hierarchies, simply set argument `hierarchy="predefined"` and make sure that provided labels are encoded in the following way:

 ```
 # example of two hierarchical labels from a predefined hierarchy
 y = ["root;Family1;Genus1;Species1", "root;Family1;Genus1;Species2"]
 ```

-Moreover, labels are encoded as strings and correspond to paths in the predefined hierarchy with nodes separated by `;`.
+Moreover, labels must be encoded as strings and should correspond to paths in the predefined hierarchy with nodes separated by `;`.

 ## Experiments paper(s)